-Planet Aid Partner Garson & Shaw Releases Comprehensive Report on the Circular Textile Industry in the Americas
+Garson & Shaw Report Highlights Benefits of Circular Textile Industry

 New Circular Textile Industry Report Findings

-Planet Aid partner and global wholesaler, Garson & Shaw, recently released the report, “Promoting the Circular Textile Industry: A Call for Strategic Policy Action in the Americas" on June 24, 2024 .
-The ten-page document, available online, takes an urgent look at the textile industries’ overproduction, the consumer’s overconsumption, textile waste, and the harsh environmental impacts these matters inflict on the planet.
-The textile industry is currently the fourth most environmentally damaging industry in the global economy following food, housing, and transportation.
+Planet Aid partner and textile reuse industry leader, Garson & Shaw, released in June a report titled, “Promoting the Circular Textile Industry: A Call for Strategic Policy Action in the Americas."
+The ten-page document, investigates the wide ranging and significant negative environmental impacts of textile overproduction and overconsumption.
+The report asserts that the textile industry is currently the fourth most environmentally damaging industry in the global economy following food, housing, and transportation.

 textile waste (1)

-Divided into eight sections, the report also covers the structure of the secondhand clothing (SHC) industry in the U.S. and globally, the economic opportunity in the U.S. and Central America, and the policy action to incentivize circularity in the textile value chain, and more.
+The report also provides an overview of the secondhand clothing (SHC) industry in the U.S. and globally, economic opportunity in the U.S. and Central America, and the policy action to incentivize circularity in the textile value chain, and more.

 American Consumerism and Textile Waste